dsccommunity/SqlServerDsc/README.md

 * **`[String]` Ensure** _(Write)_: Specifies if the availability group replica should be present or absent.
 Default is Present. { *Present* | Absent }
 * **`[String]` AvailabilityMode** _(Write)_: Specifies the replica availability mode.
+  When creating a replica the default is 'AsynchronousCommit'.
-  Default is 'AsynchronousCommit'. { *AsynchronousCommit* | SynchronousCommit }
+  { *AsynchronousCommit* | SynchronousCommit }
 * **`[UInt32]` BackupPriority** _(Write)_: Specifies the desired priority of the replicas in performing backups.
 The acceptable values for this parameter are: integers from 0 through 100.
 Of the set of replicas which are online and available, the replica that has the highest priority performs the backup.
-Default is 50.
+When creating a replica the default is 50.
 * **`[String]` ConnectionModeInPrimaryRole** _(Write)_: Specifies how the availability replica handles connections when in the primary role.
   { AllowAllConnections | AllowReadWriteConnections }